Bakobiibizo/hello-world/README.md

       export ALL_PARTICIPANTS='["0xAddress1", "0xAddress2", "0xAddress3", "0xAddress4"]'

+- You can generate the ALL_PARTIICPANTS string using this command:

+      python ../scripts/print_all_participants.py keys.json

 - Build the deployment (Docker Compose):

       autonomy deploy build ./keys.json -ltm

+- Set the file permissions for the service

+      sudo chmod -R 777 .

 - Run the deployment: